max-dupler/CSE271/README.md

 # CSE271: Object-Oriented Programming
 Welcome to the GitHub repository for CSE271: Object-Oriented Programming!
 This repository contains all the labs and homework assignments for the Spring 2022 course taught by Professor Meisam Amjad.

+## Course Description
+The design and implementation of software using object-oriented programming techniques including inheritance, polymorphism, object persistence, and operator overloading.
+Students will analyze program specifications and identify appropriate objects and classes.
+Additional programming topics include dynamic memory recursion, using existing object libraries, and binary/ASCII file processing.

 ## Coursework Structure:

 **11 Labs**: Labs are small projects meant to demonstrate understanding of the previous week's content